$103 per analysis

 Sample Size Requirements:

-Sample size will vary depending on product type and the test method used.
-Please contact Medallion Labs for specific guidance on your product.
+The sample size varies depending on product type and the test method used.
+Please contact us for specific guidance on your product.

 Texture testing utilizes several test procedures that have been developed internally.
-The food industry generally has not standardized methods for assessing objective texture measurments.
-One exception is for firmness of bread products, which are tested per AACC Method 74.09.
+The food industry generally has not standardized methods for assessing objective texture measurements.
+One exception is for the firmness of bread products that are tested per AACC Method 74.09.